diyclassics/diyclassics.github.io/cv.md

 ### Invited Talks

 - 2025\.
+"How to Read Latin Like a Computer: The Philology of Latin Word Sense Disambiguation," *Thesaurus Linguae Latinae* Workshop.
+Munich.
+Octover 20. [[abstract]](../wsd){:.cv-link}
+- 2025\.
 "The Role of “Small” Models for Ancient NLP in a World of Large Language Models," ALP2025.
 Albuquerque, NM.
 May 4. [[abstract]](../small-models){:.cv-link}
 - 2025\.
 "The Digital Afterlife of a Dead Language: Or Recovering 34 Billion(!)
 Latin Words from AI Training Data," Public Lecture at Taft Center for the Humanities, University of Cincinnati.
 Cincinnati, OH.
 February 20. [[abstract]](../afterlife){:.cv-link}
 - 2024\.
 "The Impossibility of a Latin Turing Test: Reflections on Modeling Ancient Language at Scale," *Generative AI and Ancient World Studies Public Talks at University of Reading.
 Reading, UK / Online.
 November 6.